 Whisky tasting is a niche for some, and most people will tell you that the perfect whisky has this or has that or is between this age and that age.
 The truth is, it’s all subject to personal taste.
 But what really makes a whisky a whisky?
-In our essential guide to whisky tasting we’ve picked which might help you work out what’s for you and what’s not when it comes to the fine art of whisky sampling.
+In our essential guide to whisky tasting we’ve picked things which might help you work out what’s for you and what’s not when it comes to this fine art.

 The first thing you need to know, is someone who says they’re an expert when it comes to whisky tasting and then follows to share their opinion on what a good whisky is not an expert.